vikumsw/What-is-Summaries-in-ML/README.md

-# What-is-Summaries-in-ML
-This repository will present valuable summaries of ML terminology explanations

 Note : None of these are my own explanations and almost everything is collected from online resources.
-This is a useful collection of resources that are aalready available online.
+This is a useful collection of resources that are already available online.

 ## What is Symbolic AI?
 * Symbolic AI involves the explicit embedding of human knowledge and behavior rules into computer programs.